hotschedules/slate/source/includes/soap/getting-started.md

 **[TimeOffService](#timeoffservice):** This service is intended for third parties to be able to request approved timeoff requests from HotSchedules.
 <br>

 **[VolumeService](#volumeservice):** This service is intended for third parties to be able to request and send volume driver related data from/to HotSchedules.
 Driver items include examples such as guests, tables, entrees….
 Etc.

+HTTP Status Codes provide a description of the sucess or failure of a call: [https://httpstatuses.com] (https://httpstatuses.com)

 ##CertificationService